 Foundation Stage and Key Stage 1

 In our Reception class high quality phonic work is taught systematically.
-'Floppy's Phonics' is used as the bases for planning activities within the appropriate phase.
+'Floppy Phonics' is used as the bases for planning activities within the appropriate phase.
 The teacher also uses a range of other resources too.
-The Reception cohort is split into two groups led by Miss Stokes and Mrs Parkinson.
 Within Reception the children will focus on Phase 2, 3 and begin to move onto Phase 4.

-In Year 1 and 2 the children continue to work with the class teacher and Teaching assistant to develop and apply their new and existing phonetical knowledge.
+In Year 1 and 2 the children continue to work with the class teacher and teaching assistant to develop and apply their new and existing phonic knowledge.